 - Protect traders’ orders to mitigate risks; however, there are many options to access orders.

-What is the Role of Market Maker?
+What Is the Role of Market Maker?

 The main function of a market maker is to provide liquidity.
 They create opportunities for other market participants to buy or sell stocks, currencies, futures, and other trading instruments.
 A market maker transactions are an important part of all exchange trading volumes, allowing them to influence currency exchange rates.